Code-Institute-Submissions/veritas_vinos/README.md

 - People who want to buy wine
 - People who prefer more exclusive products that they can't get in a supermarket.
 - People who seek for presents for special occasions such as birthdays, weddings, anniversaries, etc.
-- People who want to read interesting blog articles about wine, it's cultivation and production
+- People who want to read interesting blog articles about wine, it's cultivation and production.

 ### Visitor / User Goals
 - Purchase products in a smooth and secure way